brownplt/cs1729-2014/assignment-1.md

   }
 ```

+If you just add tests and want to run them without recompiling everything, you
+can run

+    make run-tests

+which runs `run-tests.js` without recompiling.

 ## Differences from Pyret

-There are a few differences between what you will produce and real Pyret, aside
+There are a few differences between what you will produce and full Pyret (aside
-from only implementing a subset.
+from only implementing a subset).

 ### Errors